maddiehenniger/nf-imputation-pipeline/README.md

 ### The Configuration File

 The `nextflow.config` file is where the workflow configurations are located.
-The configuration file is automatically detected by Nextflow, provided it is located within the project launch directory.
-The user must modify the configuration file to provide a project title, test sample metadata, and reference panel metadata.
+The configuration file is automatically detected by Nextflow, provided it is not moved from within the project launch directory.
+The user must modify the configuration file in order for the pipeline to run.
 The configuration file is built for the intention of running on a SLURM-based system.
 Before running the pipeline, the user must modify the `nextflow.config` file.
-This file must be modified to supply the `projectTitle`, path to the `samplesheet`, and path to the `references` at a minimum.
+This file must be modified to supply the `projectTitle`, path to the `samplesheet` (containing the test sample metadata), and path to the `references` (containing the reference panel metadata).
 These inputs allows the pipeline to classify the pipeline by project, locate input test samples, and locate reference panels and which imputation step they will be used for.

 ### Modifying Function Parameters (Under Construction)